openscan-explorer/hardhat-plugin/README.md

 - A `README.md` file that documents the plugin.
 - A `src/index.ts` file that defines and exports the plugin.
-- An example task, which is defined in `src/index.ts`, and whose action is in `src/tasks/my-task.ts`.
-- An example of how to extend the Hardhat config, which includes:
-  - The logic to extend the validation and resolution of the Hardhat config, in `src/config.ts`.
-  - The config Hook Handlers to inject that logic into Hardhat, in `src/hooks/config.ts`.
-  - The Type Extensions to add your config to `HardhatUserConfig` and `HardhatConfig`, in `src/type-extensions.ts`.
-- A network Hook Handler, which is in `src/hooks/network.ts`, which shows how to define them, and prints a few debug messages.
+- A network Hook Handler, which is in `src/hooks/network.ts`, which shows how to define them, and prints OpenScan links.
-- An example of how to test the config of your plugin, in `test/config.ts`.
-- An example of two different ways to test your plugin functionality, in `test/example-tests.ts`:
-  - Using a file-system based fixture project.
-  - Creating a new Hardhat Runtime Environment with an inline config.

 ### Github Actions setup